 With April arrives Alcohol Awareness Month, a time where addiction surfaces into the public eye instead of behind closed doors.
 The time to build awareness on alcohol and the dangers it brings has never been more prevalent.
-Here are ways you can increase your awareness and safety on alcohol and better the lives around you.
+Here are ways you can increase your awareness and safety on alcohol and better the lives of those around you.

 In the United States, about 17 million people suffer from alcohol use disorder - the medical condition that causes stress and harm when drinking.
 This includes alcoholism (alcohol dependence), and alcohol abuse.(1)

 People who drink recklessly or don’t drink responsibly are at risk for violence, sexual assault, and even suicide.
 Drinking and driving is also an extreme risk for avid drinkers, and they cost the government as much as 114 billion dollars each year.(2)

 There is no cure for AUD.
 Relapses are common and success depends on other outside influences.
 This is why it’s important to identify AUD and to treat it once you know.

 One drink to two doesn’t raise eyebrows for concern, but after time, drink after drink could potentially be fatal.
 Here are a few symptoms of AUD to determine if your consumption is above normal:(3)